NashTech-Labs/spring-boot-azure-ad-auth-example/README.md

 ## References

-For more information on how to configure Spring Boot with Azure Active Directory, refer to the [official documentation](https://blog.nashtechglobal.com/secure-your-spring-boot-application-with-azure-active-directory-a-comprehensive-guide/).
+For more information on how to configure Spring Boot with Azure Active Directory, refer to my [blog](https://blog.nashtechglobal.com/secure-your-spring-boot-application-with-azure-active-directory-a-comprehensive-guide/).